 The Project 971 nuclear-powered attack submarine K-152 Nerpa was delivered to the Indian Navy on 05 April 2012.
 But it was not the only Russian naval system to be exported to India this year.
 Russia and India plan to complete several other naval contracts, which could make 2012 “the year of the navy” in bilateral military technical cooperation.
 At any rate, the Nerpa has been commissioned and leased to India for 10 years for nearly $1 billion.

 By early 2014 India was all set to acquire a second nuclear submarine on lease from Russia.
-The two sides have had preliminary discussions and a serious push was expected when Indian Defence Secretary RK Mathur meets his Russian counterparts during his visit to Moscow.
-The idea had germinated in the Indian strategic establishment long before the Russian-built electric-powered submarine INS Sindhurakshak got sunk at its moorings in Mumbai naval dockyard on August 14.
+The two sides had preliminary discussions and a serious push was expected when Indian Defence Secretary RK Mathur met his Russian counterparts during his visit to Moscow.
+The idea had germinated in the Indian strategic establishment long before the Russian-built electric-powered submarine INS Sindhurakshak sank at its moorings in Mumbai naval dockyard on August 14.
 Now with the Sindhurakshak practically gone forever and the Indian submarine fleet having been constricted to just 13 – of which only 7 or 8 can be operational at a given time – the Indian idea acquired a greater steam.
 India was Negotiating with Russia on leasing Second Akula II class ‘Nerpa’ Nuclear submarine.